Febo0/HTB-Machine-Windows/RustyKey.md

 ## 4. COM Hijacking

+During enumeration of Morgan's accessible files, we find a PDF referencing "extraction/compression," hinting at archive management software (like 7-Zip).
-When we access the system via WinRM, we find a PDF file.
-The keywords in it are "extraction/compression", which clearly indicates software for managing archives (zip, rar).
-Windwows uses COM objects to allow different programs to share functionality.
-For example, when you  right-click and select “Extract”, wndows doesn't natively know how to unzip it.
-Instead, it consults the Registry by looking for a unique code called CLSID.
-The CLSID tells it: "To openthis file, load this specific DLL".
-So, if we can identify which CLSID is used for zip file and have the permissions to modify uts value in the registry, we can replace the path to the legitimate DLL with that of a malicius DLL.
+Windows uses COM (Component Object Model) objects to allow programs to share functionality.
+When interacting with an archive, Windows looks up a unique identifier called a CLSID in the Registry to find the specific DLL needed to handle the action.
+If we can identify the CLSID for the zip handler and have write permissions over its registry key, we can replace the legitimate DLL path with a malicious one.

 <img width="752" height="372" alt="image" src="https://github.com/user-attachments/assets/3b70c224-a49e-4093-8420-3c71fa818ebc" />

-Now we need to find the exact CLSID associated with 7-Zip in the Windows Registry.
+We search for the exact CLSID associated with "zip":

 `reg query HKCR\CLSID /s /f "zip"`

 <img width="629" height="55" alt="image" src="https://github.com/user-attachments/assets/50ad7c0a-98db-43cc-a543-3447cc14f54d" />

-Now that we have found the registry key, we need to figure out who has permission to edit it.
+Checking the permissions on the identified registry key:

 `C:\Program Files> Get-Acl -Path "HKLM:\SOFTWARE\Classes\CLSID\{23170F69-40C1-278A-1000-000100020000}" | Format-List`

 <img width="1333" height="241" alt="image" src="https://github.com/user-attachments/assets/4d3c0d62-f5b1-47cb-9f4b-42c2d98e7c1b" />

-We find that the Support group has full control; the user morgan is not a meber of this group, so they cannot modify the key.
-Let's check the group members on Bloodhound
+We discover that the Support group has Full Control.
+Morgan is not a member, but we can repeat our previous Active Directory manipulation to take control of a user in the Support group, EE.REED.

 <img width="919" height="253" alt="image" src="https://github.com/user-attachments/assets/96a30e2c-4b58-4e33-ad55-2970d945f932" />